hmans/rbfu/README.md

 **rbfu is a simple tool that manages multiple installations of Ruby and allows you to switch between them on the fly.**

-## Installation

-### Installing through Homebrew

-1. If you're on OS X and using Homebrew, installation is easy:

-        brew install rbfu
+## Installing rbfu

-2. Alternatively, download/clone the rbfu code and run the install script:
+1. Download/clone the rbfu code and run the install script:

-        git clone git@github.com:hmans/rbfu.git
+        git clone git://github.com/hmans/rbfu.git
         cd rbfu
         ./install.sh

     This will copy the `rbfu` executable to `/usr/local/bin`.
 If you need to install `rbfu` to a different directory, you can supply the `PREFIX` environment variable, manually copy `bin/rbfu` to a directory of your choosing, or add the provided `bin` directory to your PATH.
 Either way, all you need to do is make `rbfu` available in your `$PATH`.

-3. Add the following initialization line to a **shell startup script** of your choosing (eg. `$HOME/.bash_profile`):
+2. Add the following initialization line to a **shell startup script** of your choosing (eg. `$HOME/.bash_profile`):

         eval "$(rbfu --init --auto)"